llama-as-a-service/.github/profile/README.md

 Random Llama Image API.
 The world's first Llama as a Service (LaaS) - by @spencerlepine

-> ⚠️ Heroku Deployment may be depreciated
+> ⚠️ Heroku Deployment may be deprecated

 #### ✅ Try It Out:
 ```sh